Prior FAQs regarding the RFP process can now be found on this webpage under FAQs for RFP Applicants.

 Logistical questions on the RFP

-When is the RFP response due?
+When was the RFP response due?

 February 25, 2021 at 5pm local time

-How can I submit the RFP response?
+How could I have submitted the RFP response?

-Are all the supplementary materials due with the response?
+Were all the supplementary materials due with the response?

-Will there be an opportunity to ask questions before submitting the application?
+Was there be an opportunity to ask questions before submitting the application?

 Questions regarding the focus areas and geographic areas

 Mayor Scott has made focused deterrence the cornerstone of his public safety plan along with Commissioner Harrison.
 A large part of the program relies on building capacity in communities for them to respond to violence with programming and services.
-Can the fund support efforts that are related to this city project?
+Could the fund support efforts that are related to this city project?

-How does the RFP define youth?
+How did the RFP define youth?

-Can trauma-informed interventions be considered for funding?
+Could trauma-informed interventions be considered for funding?

 Questions regarding partners from Johns Hopkins